huangdawei/fee_test/style_guide/html_&_css_style_guide.md

 ## 1. General

 This guide is a practice for writing HTML and CSS with uniform style, aims at improving collaboration in front-end engineering.
-It comes from [Google HTML/CSS Style Guide](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#CSS_Style_Rules), [GitHub](http://primercss.io/guidelines/) and [idiomatic CSS](https://github.com/necolas/idiomatic-css).
+It references to [Google HTML/CSS Style Guide](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#CSS_Style_Rules), [GitHub](http://primercss.io/guidelines/) and [idiomatic CSS](https://github.com/necolas/idiomatic-css).

 When you are editing, look at the code around you and follow it's style at first, not kick off your own.